James Banks, Owner / Instructor

 The next thing we need is Repetition and Practice.
 Neural pathways are strengthened into habits through the repetition and practice of thinking, acting, feeling and doing.
 Most everyone has heard Stephen McCranie’s quote, “The master has failed more times than the beginner has even tried.”
 Experts in any field have put in the time and effort to do tasks over and over and over yet again, failing more times than beginners have even tried.
 You owe it to yourself to do the same.
 You are worth nothing less than your best.

 Next on our list is Visualization and this is almost as powerful as the actual act as your brain cannot tell the difference between something real or imagined.
 Take your mind there and your body will also go but conversely, your body cannot go where the mind hasn’t been.
+Thank you Phil Chaney of 88 Tactical Group of furthering my knowledge on that concept.
 Analysis shows that anytime you are thinking, you are engaging and thus conditioning neural pathways.
 The most important part of using visualization to strengthen your habits is to engage your emotion.
 Emotion provides the ammunition to enlist more neural power for creating more powerful neural networks.
 You can practice this by spending 10-15 minutes every day visualizing yourself achieving your goals.
 This should be so vivid and dynamic that it easily engages a positive mental response.

 Now we’re going to discuss meditation.
 Believe what you want but meditation is a very important component to mental health.
 Everyone has done it to some degree.
 Even setting back with your eyes closed while taking deep breaths for a brisk mental escape is a form of meditation.
 This resets your mental state and refocuses your mental energy.
 When you meditate you slow down the nonsense, tenuous babble of the busy mind and access the calm persistent wisdom of your inner awareness and the finesse of pinpoint focus.
 Meditation is the process of relaxing the body and quieting the mind.
 In order to tap into the benefits of neuralplasticity you have to disengage your stress responses and stimulate the relaxation response.
 When you are under duress your brain defers to the strongest neural pathways out of survival and the path of least resistance.
 Therefore, during duress you do not have access to newly formed neural networks because they have not been tried and proven yet.
 Most people who live in a perpetual state of stress will believe that feeling tense or overwhelmed is normal.
 This is not true and is the result of an undisciplined mind and body.
 This being the case, if you have not developed a particular neural pathway, that pathway will absolutely not be available to you in your time of need.
 You will not “rise to the occasion” as this is scientifically impossible.
 The prefrontal cortex is the actual part the brain that meditation activates, which helps the body shift from the stress response to the relaxation response.
 This brain region has been implicated in planning complex cognitive behavior, personality expression, decision making, and moderating social behavior.
 This section of the brain has been called the clutch that releases the gas pedal and applies the brakes.
 Research has shown that meditation increases the size of the prefrontal cortex.
 The size of the prefrontal cortex of people who meditate is actually larger than that of those who do not meditate.
 Researchers at Yale, the Massachusetts Institute of Technology, and Harvard were the first to discover that meditation alters the structure and function of the brain and specifically the prefrontal cortex.
 Sara Lazar PhD, leader of the study and a psychologist at Harvard Medical School, states that “We study the impact of yoga and meditation on various cognitive and behavioral functions.
 Our results suggest that meditation can produce experience-based structural alterations in the brain.
 We also found evidence that meditation may slow down the age related atrophy of certain areas of the brain.”
 As you can see, meditation is very important in the development of your brain.